-- (i) The persistence of sound in a big hall due to repeated reflection of sound from the walls, ceiling and floor of the hall is called reverberation. - (ii) If it is too long, sound becomes blurred, distorted and confusing.
+- (i) The persistence of sound in a big hall due to repeated or multiple reflections of sound from the walls, ceiling and floor of the hall is called reverberation. - (ii) If it is too long, sound becomes blurred, distorted and confusing.